 Farming can be slow to grow as a business, so when you start a farm, you should include at least one high-profit venture.
-This venture should fit with your overall farm plan—a vegetable for vegetable farms, for example, or an animal for livestock farms—and it should pay for its initial investment within a few weeks or months.
-That way, this profitable venture can begin to support your other, perhaps slower-to-profit, farming endeavors.
+Such a venture in profitable farming should fit with your overall plan—a vegetable for vegetable farms, for example, or an animal for livestock farms—and it should pay for its initial investment within a few weeks or months.
+That way, this profitable venture can begin to support your other, perhaps slower-to-profit, hobby farming endeavors.
 (I’m looking at you, apple trees.)

 1. Broiler Chickens

 When starting a livestock farm, consider a fast-producing animal such as broiler chickens.
 People often want to raise laying hens, but broiler chickens are more quickly profitable.
-They’re ready for market in six to nine weeks (depending on target weight) instead of nine months, like the eggs from laying hens.
+They’re right for profitable farming, in that they’re ready for market in six to nine weeks (depending on target weight) instead of nine months, like the eggs from laying hens.
 These broilers are often at a sellable weight (4 pounds or so) in just a couple of months and go for $3 to $6 a pound depending on your market.
 They occupy very little room, can be raised on pasture (which will increase their price per pound), and bring in a decent return very quickly.

 To start, you need to purchase chicks or incubate your own.
-Brood them in a warm, dry place for a couple weeks before putting them outside.
+Brood them in a warm, dry place for a couple of weeks before putting them outside.
 Broilers also have many predators, so make sure they are well protected.
 Contact local processors early on to set up an appointment—they might be booked several months in advance.

-If square footage is valuable on your farm, consider microgreens for a profitable crop.
+If square footage is valuable on your farm, consider microgreens as a crop for profitable farming.
 Although they can be a finicky endeavor, microgreens can provide a large profit quickly.
 Most are ready to harvest within two to three weeks and bring more than $15 per pound.
 (They’re often sold by the ounce.)
 Microgreens must be sold fresh, though, and they need to have a market.
 Otherwise, it can be a grave waste of seed.